 Other charges can also be considered when an individual is taking those higher amounts.
 This can be done in a single transaction, but typically, when those higher amounts are involved, the crime is usually split between multiple transactions over a period of time.
 An individual can often face another charge along with that, such as an organized scheme to defraud.

 If a person is charged with an actual theft and if there was a plan involved over a period of time, the crime could also be considered as an organized scheme to defraud.
-These are the main elements of theft, which can be best explained by a West Palm Beach theft lawyer.
+These are the main elements of theft, which can be best explained by a West Palm Beach lawyer.

 There are many roles that a lawyer must take on when representing an individual charged with theft in West Palm Beach.
 First and foremost, a lawyer’s job is to represent their client in court and attempt to dismiss the charge.

 If the lawyer cannot make the case go away, they would attempt to reduce the theft charge from a felony to a misdemeanor, or from a high felony to a lower felony.
-Either way, the lawyer’s goal is to get the charge reduced.
+Either way, the lawyer’s goal is to get the charge dismissed or reduced.